 Present detailed reasons for the proposed distance learning degree offering.
-In particular, address the need and benefit for the degree to be offered through distancelearning.
-Additionally, provide information on the method of delivery for the distancelearning courses associated with the degree (i.e. video tape, web-based, interactive video).
-Provided detail information on how the subject material is delivered through distance learning and how student participation and interaction (contact hours) are achieved.
+In particular, address the need and benefit for the degree to be offered through distance learning.
+Additionally, provide information on the method of delivery for the distance learning courses associated with the degree (i.e. lectures, web-based, interactive discussions).
+Provided detailed information on how the subject material is delivered through distance learning and how student participation and interaction (contact hours) are achieved.